 • I love purling and I prefer working everything flat (both non-colourwork and colourwork) over working it in the round — I really love Portuguese purling colourwork on the WS!
 It is so much fun.

 • Steve and I love to hike and camp for days on end.
-Before Basil was born, we attempted to hike the East Coast Trail from Cappahayden to our home in St. John’s in 1 week…we got from Cappahayden to Cape Broyle in 3 days (93 km / 58 mi) but then the drenching drizzle-covered and densely packed pine trees between Cape Broyle and Cape Broyle Head defeated us (it was pretty intense…they’re probably trimmed back now:)
+We used to bushwhack our way through Algonguin when we lived in Ontario and then when we moved here to Newfoundland, before Basil was born, we attempted to hike the East Coast Trail from Cappahayden to our home in St. John’s in 1 week…we got from Cappahayden to Cape Broyle in 3 days (93 km / 58 mi) but then the drenching drizzle-covered and densely packed pine trees between Cape Broyle and Cape Broyle Head defeated us (it was pretty intense!…train maintenance has probably - hopefully - trimmed that back now:)

 Knitting and non-knitting fun facts

 The land on which we live here is the ancestral homeland of the Beothuk [bee-oth-uck], and the island of Ktaqmkuk [uk-dah-hum-gook] (Newfoundland) is the traditional territory of the Beothuk and the Mi’kmaq [mee-gum-maq].
 Labrador is the traditional and ancestral homelands of the Innu [in-new] of Nitassinan [ne-tass-eh-nen], the Inuit [in-new-eet] of Nunatsiavut [nu-nut-si-a-voot], and the Inuit of NunatuKavut [nu-nah-tuhk-ah-vut].
 I recognise all First Peoples who were here before us, those who live with us now, and the seven generations to come.
 As First Peoples have done since time immemorial, I strive to be a responsible steward of the land and to respect the cultures, ceremonies, and traditions of all who call it home.
-As I open my heart and mind to the past, I commit myself to working in a spirit of truth and reconciliation to make a better future for all.
 (First Light NL)

 -Jennifer